 Standing Seam Copper Roof Cost

 Standing seam copper is a popular option for those looking to add a distinctive look to their home.
 The standing seam system allows large panels to cover an entire roof with hidden seams or fasteners.
-On average, a standing seam copper roof costs about $800 to $1,000 per square in the United States.
+On average, a standing seam copper roof costs about $1,500 per square in the United States.

 Cost Of Copper Roof Over Bay Window